· Lincoln J Bicalho · Development · 24 min read

 app.UseStaticFiles();

-// CRITICAL: Middleware order matters!
+// CRITICAL: Middleware order determines security behavior

-app.UseSession(); // Must be before authentication
+app.UseSession(); // Must precede authentication

-app.UseAuthentication(); // Must be before authorization
+app.UseAuthentication(); // Must precede authorization

-app.UseAuthorization(); // Must be before endpoints
+app.UseAuthorization(); // Must precede endpoints

-app.UseAntiforgery(); // Must be before Blazor
+app.UseAntiforgery(); // Must precede Blazor components

 app.MapRazorComponents<App>()